scaleoutsean/charm-cinder-solidfire/README.md

 SolidFire storage backend for Cinder
 ------------------------------------

-**NOTE:** this is a fork from https://github.com/solidfire/charm-cinder-solidfire which NetApp no longer maintains (and/or supports).
+**NOTE:** [this repository](https://github.com/solidfire/charm-cinder-solidfire) is a fork from https://github.com/solidfire/charm-cinder-solidfire which NetApp no longer maintains (and/or supports).
 It's meant to serve as an ecouragement for users interested in using SolidFire with newer VMware alternatives.

 Overview
 ========